wso2-attic/esb-connectors/elasticsearch/elasticsearch-connector/elasticsearch-connector-1.0.0/README.txt

    v)     terminateAfter               -  The maximum number of documents to collect for each shard, upon reaching which the query execution will terminate early.
 Provide an integer as the value. vi)    indexName                    -  Use the name of the index created in step 5)i. vii)   type                         -  The type inside which the ID would be considered.
-Provide any string value. viii)  updateDocValueMandatory      -  Updated value of the document.
-Provide a text as the value. ix)    updateDocValueOptional       -  Updated value of the document.
-Provide a text as the value.
+Provide any string value. viii)  updateDocValueMandatory      -  Updated value of the document(provide any value). ix)    updateDocValueOptional       -  Updated value of the document(provide any value).
    x)     routing                      -  A string name of the shard base to which the document would be routed. xi)    routingMessageMandatory      -  A string message to set as routing message for the document routing mandatory case. xii)   routingMessageOptional       -  A string message to set as routing message for the document routing optional case.